Anonymitaet/gacua_preview/README.md

 ### Prerequisites

 - **Node.js ≥ 20**: GACUA is built on [Node.js](https://nodejs.org/en/download/).
 The installer will also install npm.
 - **Gemini Authentication:** GACUA needs to authenticate with the Gemini API.
-While `gemini-cli` is not required to run GACUA, the easiest way to set up authentication is by installing and configuring the [Gemini CLI](https://github.com/google-gemini/gemini-cli) first.
+While [Gemini CLI](https://github.com/google-gemini/gemini-cli) is not required to run GACUA, the easiest way to set up authentication is by installing and configuring the [Gemini CLI](https://github.com/google-gemini/gemini-cli) first.
 GACUA will automatically reuse the configuration created by it.

 ### Steps